Skip to main content Skip to footer

 • There could be materials such as broken glass or debris that could be harmful or hazardous to a dog who is running around

-The Dog Control By-law and an Amending By-law regulate the licensing and control of dogs within the Town.
+The Dog Control By-law to regulate the licensing and control of dogs within the Town.

 How many dogs can I have?